harmony-one/h/progress/rikako-hatoya.md

+2025-08-05 Tue: Attended Robo-con and its mixer in SF.
+Switched to hyperliquid funding rates but observed bug in monitoring position, addressing issue.

 2025-08-04 Mon: Attended the Science of Blockchain Conference.
 Testing of bot.

 2025-08-03 Sun (1.0h): Continued with panoptic.
 Testing with uniswap LPing.